JAForbes/pgzx/readme.md

 At such a time when Heroku supports SSL, this flag will change behaviour to `--ssl`, so its a good default for heroku users.

 For more information on SSL connection configuration in postgres checkout the [postgres.js SSL documentation](https://github.com/porsager/postgres#ssl).

+### --sql-prepare

+Those familiar with postgres.js will know that if a query is determined to be static, by default, a prepared statement is used.
+In pgzx, prepared statements are disabled by default because its common to want to run multiple sql statements in a single template literal for migrations, and prepared statements do not support that.

+That is why in pgzx you need to explicitly enable prepared statements via `--sql-prepare`

+Note, there probably isn't a huge benefit in using prepared statements for shell scripts unless you plan to run the same query multiple times.
+It is hugely beneficial in an actual application.

 ## Script Usage